By Paige Baxter

 On the Web

-To monitor or comment on House Bill 1442, visit the Richmond Sunlight website:
+To track or comment on the legislation to outlaw smoking in cars carrying children, visit the Richmond Sunlight website: